 Suan Pakkad Palace Museum is a complex of eight traditional Thai-style houses.
 They were once the residence of Prince Chumbhot of Nagara Svarga who was one of Thailand’s leading art collectors.
 The complex houses an extensive collection of Asian art and antiques, including items from the historic Ban Chiang civilization.
-“Suan Pakkad” means cabbage garden which is what was on the land before the palace was built in 1952.
-The houses were relocated and reconstructed from their original locations outside Bangkok.
+“Suan Pakkad” means cabbage garden which is what was on the land before the palace’s construction in 1952.
+The houses were transported from their original locations outside Bangkok and reconstructed.

 The exhibits on display in the houses include musical instruments, Buddha images, & stone sculpture.
 Also ceramic items, traditional Thai furniture, rare rocks, minerals, and seashells.
 There is also a collection of Thai and European drawings, household items, and prehistoric artifacts from Ban Chiang and elsewhere.

-Highlights include a Khon Museum ranging from full-size masks of the heroes and villains to puppets, clay figurines and a model battle featuring moving figures.
-Also, a house containing a private chapel complete with a superb collection of Buddha images and paintings from different periods of Thai history.
+Highlights include a Khon Museum ranging from full-size masks of the heroes and villains.
+There are also puppets, clay figurines and a model battle featuring moving figures.
+Also, a house containing a private chapel complete with a superb collection of Buddha images.
+It also contains paintings from different periods of Thai history.